proteomicsyates/DTASelect2PepXML/README.md

 ```
 spectrast -cNraw -cP0 file.pep.xml
 ```
 **IMPORTANT** Referenced RAW files need to be present in the same folder.
 As an example:

- - Having a PSM in the DTASelect file like:
+Having a PSM in the DTASelect file like:
 ```
  041117_DDA_Rep1.53788.53788.5	6.7315	0.5368	100.0	4584.0947	4584.0986	-0.9	1.068073E7	1	10.015502	4.98	36.7	1	-.MRECISIHVGQAGVQIGNACWELYCLEHGIQPDGQMPSDK.T
 ```
 And asuming that the ```raw_file_extension``` value was "mzXML", a file like ```041117_DDA_Rep1.mzXML``` is going to be needed to be present in the same folder in order to allow SpectraST to read the spectrum that matched to that peptide.

 This will create a spectra library file (raw.splib).
 Additionally _raw.pepidx_, _raw.spidx_ and _raw.sptxt_ files will be also created. _raw.sptxt_ file is compatible with [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view) and can be edited and viewed there.

 _Note that instead of ```file.pep.xml``` you could use wildcards in order to create a library from multiple pep.xml files (i.e. ```file*.pep.xml```).
 Option ```-cP0``` has to be added because the pepXML file comming from dtaselect doesn't have p-values, so we need to include all matches with pvalue>=0 (= option ```-cP0```)._

- - Create a consensus library:
+ - **Create a consensus library:**
  ```
  spectrast -cNcons -cAC raw.splib
  ```
- This will create another set of files for a library named as cons.splib, a consensus library, meaning that a consensus spectrum will be created for each peptide from all spectra matching to that peptide.
+ _Option ```-cAC``` indicates to create a consensus library, meaning that a single consensus spectrum will be created for each peptide sequence from all spectra matching to that peptide.
+ This will create another set of files for a library named as cons.splib._

- - Apply a quality control filter to the consensus splib library:
+ - **Apply a quality control filter to the consensus splib library:**
 ```
 spectrast -cNconsQ -cAQ cons.splib
 ```
-_Option ```-cAC``` indicate to create a consensus library.
+_Option ```-cAQ``` indicates to perform the quality control filters which will discard some of the spectra in the library.
 This will create another set of files for a library named as consQ.splib_

- - For using the library in TPP and getting a FDR you can generate and append DECOY spectra to the library by:
+ - **Appending DECOY spectra to the library by:**
 ```
 spectrast -cNconsQdecoy -cAD -cc -cy1 consQ.splib
 ```